MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-new-environment.md

 When you create a bot, you must select a PowerApps environment for the bot.
 You can use an existing environment or create one.

-If you encounter problems creating an environment, see [Known issues with creating a PowerApps environment](#known-issues-with-creating-a-powerapps-environment) below.

 ## To create a new PowerApps environment

 Watch the [step-by-step video](https://go.microsoft.com/fwlink/?linkid=2079331), or follow the steps below.